adafruit/Adafruit_NeoPXL8/README.md

 The '-1' for a pin assignment disables that NeoPixel output (so this would have only 7 concurrent strands), but those pixels still take up memory and positions among the pixel indices.

+Other boards (such as Grand Central) have an altogether different pinout.
+See the example for insights.

 Pin MUXing is a hairy thing and over time we'll try to build up some ready-to-use examples for different boards and peripherals.
-You can also try picking your way through the SAMD21 datasheet or the NeoPXL8 source code for pin/peripheral assignments.
+You can also try picking your way through the SAMD21/51 datasheet or the NeoPXL8 source code for pin/peripheral assignments.